TimeLighting: Guided Exploration of 2D Temporal Network Projections: Introduction

-Temporal networks can also be drawn in a 3D space, namely, the ``space-time cube'' ($2D + t$).
+Temporal networks can also be drawn in a 3D space, namely, the space-time cube ($2D + t$)~\cite{hagerstrand1970people,17Bach}.
 In this case, a drawing algorithm computes the node trajectories over time and space.
-Existing research~\cite{arleo2022event,17SimonettoGD,simonetto2018event} provides evidence that this drawing approach yields better quality drawings of temporal graphs, compared to their timesliced counterparts (e.g., Visone~\cite{baur2001visone}), and for discrete time graphs when many changes occur between timeslices.
-Despite this, research on visually depicting these trajectories and, in turn, obtaining insights from their behavior (i.e., exploring the network in time) is still a largely under-investigated topic - a gap that we intend to address in this paper.
+Existing research~\cite{arleo2022event,17SimonettoGD,simonetto2018event} provides evidence that this drawing approach yields better quality drawings of temporal graphs, compared to their timesliced counterparts (e.g., Visone~\cite{baur2001visone}), and for discrete-time graphs when many changes occur between timeslices.
+Despite this, research on visually depicting these trajectories and obtaining insights from their behavior is still an under-investigated topic.

-On these premises, we present \sys, a guidance-enhanced Visual Analytics (VA) solution for exploring node trajectories in the space-time cube keeping the \textit{full} temporal resolution of the network. \sys supports understanding temporal patterns and behaviors and, in general, extracting insights from datasets with complex temporal dynamics.
+On these premises, we present \sys, a guidance-enhanced Visual Analytics (VA) solution for exploring node trajectories in the space-time cube keeping the \textit{full} temporal resolution of the network.
+Our approach supports understanding temporal patterns and behaviors and, in general, extracting insights from datasets with complex temporal dynamics. \sys has several key differences compared to existing methods.
+Unlike traditional dynamic graph drawing techniques that discretize time and often result in quantization errors, our approach maintains the full temporal resolution, preserving fine temporal details crucial in domains like contact tracing.
+Additionally, we integrate multiple elements to guide and ease the exploration process, highlighting key intervals for further inspection.
+We further present a movement score, based on the length of each node's trajectory over time that helps to rank and identify the more and less stable parts of the graph, facilitating a better understanding of the nodes' dynamics.